Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics: Methods

 When training PINNs, it is important to consider the \emph{order} of causal effect \cite{Wang2022RespectingCI}, especially when dealing with problems where data is quite sparse.
 Usually, PINN models are trained to follow differential equations at every point in the input domain at the same time.
 However a problem can arise where the model starts to follow these rules at later values for $t$ but it has properly adhered to the rule at an earlier point $t$.
 This discrepancy leads to a situation where efforts to conform to ODEs at a one point cause violations at other points during the learning process.
 Furthermore, if the penalty for not following ODEs at the earlier point outweighs the fitting at the later, the model may get stuck in a local minimum, unable to satisfy ODEs over the entire period anymore.
 To solve this, a \emph{causal} approach to training is recommended.
 In a causal training, the task of meeting the data conditions is given priority while ensuring that the model complies with ODEs at the earlier values $t$ before attempting compliance later values $t$.

 In this study, we divide the training process into three phases: data fitting, progressive causal training, and final tuning. \begin{itemize} \item First, in the data fitting phase, we focus on making the model match the data conditions but training only with the data loss term $\mathcal{L}_{\text{data}}$.
 This helps set a good starting point for the model so that later, it can follow the rules of differential equations more easily. \item In the progressive causal training phase, we take the \emph{growing-interval} approach used in \cite{baty2023solving}.
 We \emph{gradually} teach the models to follow the differential equations starting from a small interval and slowly covering more domain as the training progresses.
 Both data loss term and ODE loss terms are included but the ODE residual points for $\mathcal{L}_{f^{(i)}}$ are drawn from a growing interval.
-If $N_2$ is the number of update steps in the second phase, then at the $n_2$-th step, residual points are uniformly drawn from the interval $\left[ 0, \frac{n_2}{N_2} \cdot T \right]$. \item In the final tuning phase, we train the model using both loss terms, with the residual points from the entire time period.
-This phase is about refining and improving the solutions the model has learned so far, ensuring it follows the differential equations more accurately over the entire period. \end{itemize}
+If $N_2$ is the number of update steps in the second phase, then at the $n_2$-th step, residual points are uniformly drawn from the interval $\left[ 0, \frac{n_2}{N_2} \cdot T \right]$. \item In the final tuning phase, we train the model using both data loss and ODE losses, with the ODE residual points drawn at random with uniform distribution across the entire domain.
+The goal here is to refine and improve the solutions the model has learned so far, ensuring it follows the differential equations more accurately over the entire period. \end{itemize}